kahnzo/self_defense/first_day.md

 Confidence in self defense techniques will help you to know when you don't have to use them.
 Confidence that comes from training:  kicking the butt of someone twice your size is not out of reach for someone with training in a variety of martial arts.
 But self defense is not the focus of many marital arts.
 Competitions have rules that don't apply in a street fight, or a fight for your life.

+Training can give you a false sense of confidence.
+In the actual situation, it's training, drills, and sparring that will completely change the situation.

 ### Communication

 Setting up the ground rules of your interaction.
 Discussing consent and expectations.